Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-basics-passsing-data-between-components.md

 ## Sending data from a parent to a child component in React

-The most effortless data flow in React is passing data top-down so from a parent component to the child components.
+The most effortless data flow in React is passing data top-down from parent to child components.

 Let's use our current example as a starting point.

 [Download the GitHub repo](https://github.com/rebelchris/react-basics/tree/list)

-In this repo, we build a simple bookshelf with a couple of books on it.
+In this repo, we build a simple bookshelf with a couple of books.

-In the last example, we looped our books, but we want to pass these books as an object.
+In the last example, we looped our books, but we want to pass these books as objects.

 We can pass them to our bookshelf by setting the params like so: